 VoiceText

 By default, VoiceText uses a synchronous request-response model: when a user message is sent to Druid, the system responds immediately with the full reply (or replies) in a single API response.
-This approach works well for simple conversations but may introduce delays when integrations or Proactive bot messages are set on flow steps.
+This approach works well for simple conversations but may introduce delays when integrations or Proactive AI Agent messages are set on flow steps.
 To address this, Druid supports an asynchronous long polling mechanism that improves responsiveness during more complex interactions.

 Synchronous Request-Response